-And in the early 1980's, Open Dialogue, the home treatment of mental patients through teamwork, was developed by the team working in Keropudas Hospital in Finland which has been the focus of the world's attention due to its surprising effectiveness.
+And in the early 1980s, Open Dialogue, the home treatment of mental patients through teamwork, was developed by the team working at Keropudas Hospital in Finland which has been the focus of the world's attention due to its surprising effectiveness.

-Dr.Jaakko Seikkula has become known for several studies and publications about the Open Dialogue approach.
+Dr. Jaakko Seikkula has become known for several studies and publications about the Open Dialogue approach.

-We can see the wisdom of human kind in this magnificent history, which coherently seeks recovery though love.
+We can see the wisdom of humankind in this magnificent history, which coherently seeks recovery through love.